rasputnik/mesos-centos/frameworks/jenkins/README.md

 click 'available' tag and type 'git' into the filter.
 You want the one called just 'Git Plugin'.

-install and bounce jenkins.
+install the plugin and bounce jenkins.

 # prep a docker image

-Since the slaves have no maven/git/jdk, we'll use a docker container to run builds.
+The slaves have no maven/git/jdk, but since our builds are running in a docker container that's not a problem.
+We'll just craft an image with our requirements in it.

-I'm also too lazy to run a registry so let's just build the image on each slave.
-See Dockerfile :
+In production, you'd be using a Docker registry and have Mesos pull images down at runtime when Jenkins requests them.
+For simplicity, let's build the image on each slave.

+This Dockerfile will be enough for us:

     #------------------8<------------------
     FROM mesosphere/spark:1.4.1-hdfs